aparecidovieira/Road_extraction/README.md

 # Road_extraction
-Attention Unet and Deep Unet implementation for road extraction tensorflow
+Attention Unet and Deep Unet implementation for road extraction using multi-gpu model tensorflow

 Attention UNet  (link)Attention U-Net: Learning Where to Look for the Pancreas